miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 Validates that Seller IDs (account IDs) listed in your ads.txt actually exist in the advertising system's `sellers.json` file, and identifies invalid entries.

 ### What it does:
-This step uses sellers.json data stored in the Ads.txt Manager database to verify the validity of ads.txt entries.
+This step uses sellers.json data stored in the Transparency Toolkit database to verify the validity of ads.txt entries.

 #### **Verification Process**:
 1. Extract each entry (advertising system domain + account ID) from ads.txt
-2. Search for the entry in the Ads.txt Manager sellers_catalog table
+2. Search for the entry in the Transparency Toolkit sellers_catalog table
 3. **If not found**: The seller ID is likely invalid or inactive
 4. **If found**: The seller ID is valid (no action taken in this step)